RaviduAbey/university-course-selection-system/README.md

-# university-course-selection-system
-A Python program to assist universities in streamlining course selection for students based on their completed units, gender, and semester.
-This system evaluates student records and provides course recommendations for future enrollment.

 # University Course Selection System

 This repository contains a Python program designed to help universities manage and recommend courses for students based on their enrollment history, gender, and semester.
 The program simplifies the process by evaluating a student's completed units and suggesting available courses for the upcoming semester.